V-for-Vaggelis/Lefkada_beach_viewer/README.md

 ## How to use

 It should be pretty easy to get around.
-Pick a location by clicking on the map's markers or by selecting it from the filter list on the left.
+Pick a location by clicking on the map's markers or by selecting it from the list on the left.
+You can also filter the list of locations to your desired results with the dropdown menu.
 If you are on a phone or tablet the list probably won't be visible by default.
 Click on the burger icon on the top left to make it appear.
 Click the **view photos** button on the pop-up window and enjoy some beautiful images.

 ## Code dependencies